oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      If omitted, the authorization server SHOULD provide the expiration time via other means or document the default value.

+"scope":
+:    OPTIONAL, if identical to the scope requested by the client;
+     otherwise, REQUIRED.
+The scope of the access token as described by {{access-token-scope}}.

 "refresh_token":
 :    OPTIONAL.
 The refresh token, which can be used to obtain new
-     access tokens using the same authorization grant as described in {{refreshing-an-access-token}}.
+     access tokens based on the grant passed in the corresponding token request.

 Authorization servers SHOULD determine, based on a risk assessment and their own policies, whether to issue refresh tokens to a certain client.
 If the